martimy/Network-Automation-and-Observability/Tutorial - Network Automation with Nokia SR Linux and Cumulus Linux.md

 Connection uses `network_os: nvidia.nvue` in inventory or playbooks, with vars for host, username, password, and `validate_certs: false` for testing.

+*Note: the following examples assume the use of the Ansible files `ansible.cfg` and `inventory.yaml` included in this repository.*

 #### Example: Using `nvidia.nvue.command` Module

 This module runs NVUE commands remotely.